Kenneth Macpherson: Personal life

 Little is known of Macpherson's early life, the pre-Pool Group period, although much is made of his post-Pool Group years, which appear to have been colourful.
 One commentary goes as far as to disingenuously identify, for interested parties, the source of 'a lurid description of his personal life during his New York years'.

 Macpherson's story began in 1927, when he married English writer, Annie Winifred Ellerman, (known as Bryher in the literary world), the daughter of a British shipping magnate.
 Bryher's inherited fortune would help to finance Macpherson's projects.

 Although Bryher's and Macpherson's marriage lasted for twenty years, for much of the marriage, both Macpherson and Bryher had extra-marital affairs.
-Bryher was lesbian but Macpherson was distinctly bi-sexual.
-Macpherson was in a relationship with cabaret singer Jimmie Daniels.
-Bryher commissioned Richmond Barthé to make a bust of Daniels.
+Bryher was lesbian but Macpherson was distinctly bisexual.
+Macpherson was in a relationship with cabaret singer Jimmie Daniels for most of the 1930s.
+Early in their relationship, Bryher commissioned Richmond Barthé to make a bust of Daniels.
+In 1937, during his relationship with Daniels, Macpherson had a brief affair with Féral Benga.

-A sexual partner, common to both Bryher and Macpherson, was the American poet Hilda Doolittle (known in literary circles as HD).
-Doolittle had been a close friend of Bryher since 1921.
-They had a lesbian relationship, spending a lot of time together in Riant Chateau, Territet, Switzerland, where Bryher had a house.
+A sexual partner, common to both Bryher and Macpherson, was the American poet H.D., who had been a close friend of Bryher since 1921.
+H.D. and Bryher had a lesbian relationship, spending a lot of time together in Riant Chateau, Territet, Switzerland, where Bryher had a house.

 Not long after their marriage, Macpherson and Bryher moved to Territet, later joined by Doolittle, who brought along her 9-year-old daughter Perdita.
 (Perdita's father was Cecil Gray, the Scottish music critic and composer).
 In 1928, Doolittle had a sexual relationship with Macpherson, becoming pregnant by him.
 The pregnancy was aborted later that year.
 In the same year, Macpherson and Bryher formally adopted Perdita, registering her name as Frances Perdita Macpherson.

 In September 1931, Macpherson and Bryher moved to a new home at La Tour-de-Peilz, which they had commissioned Hermann Henselmann to build.
 The home, which overlooked Lake Geneva, came to be known as Kenwin, derived from the names, Kenneth and Winifred, and it doubled as a film studio and home.
 Bryher gave her address at the time as Villa Kenwin, Chemin de Vallon, 1814 Burier-La-Tour, Vaud, Switzerland.
 (During the war years, Bryher used Kenwin as a staging post for the evacuation of refugees from Nazi Germany.)